Nahari, Kōchi

 Nahari (奈半利町, Nahari-chō) is a town located in Aki District, Kōchi Prefecture, Japan.
-As of 1 January 2022, the town had an estimated population of 3,058 in 1665 households and a population density of 110 persons per km².
+As of 1 January 2022, the town had an estimated population of 2,662 and a population density of 93.8 persons per km^{2}.
 The total area of the town is 28.36 sqkm.

 Geography

 Nahari is located in southeastern Kōchi Prefecture on the island of Shikoku, with a coastline the Pacific Ocean to the southwest.